simplecrypto/powerpool/doc/push.rst

 Now that the coin server is trying to run /usr/bin/alertblock, you'll need to make that Alertblock script.

-Open your text editor of choice and save this to /usr/bin/alertblock
+Open your text editor of choice and save this to /usr/bin/alertblock.
+You'll also need to make it executable with ``chmod +x /usr/bin/alertblock``.

 .. code-block:: bash